-Bridgetown is the capital of Barbados and is as rich in culture as it is history, with many interesting places to visit and lots of duty free outlets and gift shops.
+Bridgetown is the capital of Barbados and is rich in culture and history; You can visit many historical places with souvenir and duty-free shops nearby.
 It is one of the oldest cities in the Caribbean region with continuous occupation since 1628.

 Bridgetown was founded by a small group of English settlers who named it Indian River Bridge because of the bridge that goes over the Constitution River built by the very first inhabitants, believed to be the Amerindians.

-But it looks out over the beautiful Carlisle Bay and its geography was perfect at the time to develop the port, which become one of the main ports in the world during it’s heyday of the 17th century along with Boston and London.
+But it looks out over the beautiful Carlisle Bay, and its geography was perfect at the time to develop the port, which becomes one of the main ports in the world during its heyday of the 17th century along with Boston and London.

 The wealth from the sugar and trade slave made Bridgetown, as it was later renamed a very grand city with excellent architecture displayed on colonial homes and warehouses.

-However, not much of this grand city still stands after a fire in 1659, which destroyed over 200 houses in the city centre.
-Only 8 years later in 1667 a hurricane then hit Barbados destroying even more of the city, and then there was a great fire in 1668, which burned down a further 800 buildings.
+However, not much of this grand city still stands after a fire in 1659, which destroyed over 200 houses in the city center.
+Only eight years later, in 1667, a hurricane then hit Barbados destroying even more of the city, and then there was a great fire in 1668, which burned down a further 800 buildings.

-Bridgetown was plagued by fire and was destroyed by a further 12 great fires from 1673 until the last recorded fire in 1910.
+Bridgetown was plagued by fire and was destroyed by a further 12 great fires from 1673 until the last recorded blaze in 1910.

-Despite all of these disasters, Bridgetown still has a lot of historical buildings and there are a number of monuments and statues to commemorate important events in Bridgetown’s history.
+Despite all of these disasters, Bridgetown still has a lot of historic buildings, and there are some monuments and statues to commemorate essential events in Bridgetown’s history.

-As you enter Bridgetown from the south coast you will see a huge expanse of open parade ground with a horseracing track on the outside, this area is called the Garrison Savannah and is now home to the Barbados Turf Club.
+As you enter Bridgetown from the south coast you will see a vast expanse of open parade ground with a horse racing track on the outside, this area is called the Garrison Savannah and is now home to the Barbados Turf Club.

-The Garrison Savannah was where the British Army were based from the 1600’s and is still home today for the Barbados Defence Force.
-Around the Garrison area you will find grand military buildings and two other major tourist attractions.
+The Garrison Savannah was where the British Army was based in the 1600s and is still home today for the Barbados Defense Force.
+Around the Garrison area, you will find grand military buildings and two other major tourist attractions.
 These are the Barbados Museum with seven galleries to look around and Bush Hill House now known as George Washington House after his stay there in 1751.

-Opposite The Careenage you will find the start of Broad Street, home to many of the major department stores and gift shops who offer duty free shopping, here you will also find places to eat and drink.
+Opposite The Careenage you will find the start of Broad Street, home to many of the major department stores and gift shops who offer duty-free shopping, here you will also see places to eat and drink.

-Much of corporate Barbados have head offices within the city centre, so here you will find tourists wandering the streets in shorts alongside office workers in suits.
+Much of corporate Barbados have head offices within the city center, so here you will find tourists wandering the streets in shorts alongside office workers in suits.

 In 2007 the square underwent a major overhaul so that it now offers a great place to relax and watch the world go by on a lazy sunny afternoon.

-Also in Bridgetown are the Barbadian Parliament Buildings, located next to the Chamberlain Bridge, which were built in 1874 and home to the Barbados Parliament which was formed in 1639 making it the third oldest in the entire commonwealth.
+Also in Bridgetown are the Barbadian Parliament Buildings, located next to the Chamberlain Bridge, which was built in 1874 and home to the Barbados Parliament, which was formed in 1639, making it the third oldest in the entire commonwealth.

-In close proximity to St. Michaels Cathedral is Queens Park, where you will find Queens Park House, a beautiful Georgian mansion built in 1783 which now has an art gallery for you to look around,
+Close to St. Michael’s Cathedral is Queens Park, where you will find Queens Park House, a beautiful Georgian mansion built in 1783 which now has an art gallery for you to look around,

-If you continue on up to Harbour road, you will come to the Pelican Craft Centre, a complex of design and working studio’s of local craftsmen selling original and authentic goods.
+If you continue up to Harbour road, you will come to the Pelican Craft Centre, a complex of design and working studios of local artisans selling original and authentic goods.
 The shops here are very unusual and make an ideal stop for presents.

-Just outside of Bridgetown is Tyrol Cot, the family home of Sir Grantley Adams the first prime minister of Barbados.
-The house was built in 1854 and exhibits memorabilia from his political career and that of his son, Tom Adams who followed in his father’s footsteps to also become a Barbadian prime minister.
+Just outside of Bridgetown is Tyrol Cot, the family home of Sir Grantley Adams, the first prime minister of Barbados.
+The house was built in 1854 and exhibited memorabilia from his political career and that of his son, Tom Adams, who followed in his father’s footsteps to also become a Barbadian prime minister.

 Finally, you wouldn’t be in Barbados, let alone the capital city if there were no mention of the countries national drink, and that is rum.